Training Courses

 Recommendations

-1. Please be informed that incomplete applications will be automatically rejected.
-Hence, applicants must be careful to send all the requirements listed above.
+Please be informed that incomplete applications will be automatically rejected.
+Hence, applicants must be careful when sending all the requirements listed above.

-2. We recommend cleaning your cache and cookies before downloading the form.
+We recommend cleaning your cache and cookies before downloading the form.
 This is to avoid downloading an old format.
-All applicants must send the Working plan for 2024, or else the application will be automatically rejected.
+All applicants must send the Course Application Form 2024, or the application will be automatically rejected.

 Disclaimer

-UNU-BIOLAC is an equal opportunity institution.
-No applicant for our academic or research activities shall be discriminated against in any term or condition because of gender, race, colour, religion, national origin or ancestry, age, sex, or sexual orientation.
+UNU-BIOLAC is an equal-opportunity institution.
+No applicant for our academic or research activities shall be discriminated against in any term or condition because of gender, race, color, religion, national origin or ancestry, age, sex, or sexual orientation.

 Frequently Asked Questions

-• Where can short courses be organised and held?
+• Where can short courses be organized and held?

-Courses funded by UNU-BIOLAC can only be carried out at institutes, universities, and academic research organisations in the Latin American and Caribbean region.
+Courses funded by UNU-BIOLAC can only be carried out at institutes, universities, and academic research organizations in the Latin American and Caribbean regions.

 • When is the course application period?